Germán Valdés: Origin of name

-Tin Tan began his career by calling himself Topillo (slang for the trickster), which a friend of his stated sounded too vulgar and uncouth for a comedian.
+Tin-Tan began his career by calling himself Topillo (slang for the trickster), which a friend of his stated sounded too vulgar and uncouth for a comedian.
 He suggested instead the nickname "Tin-Tan" (based on the sound of bells ringing), which Valdés originally disliked but grew to like and use professionally for his whole career.

 Career

-Valdés' film career came as a complete surprise to everyone.
-He used to work as a sweeper for the XEJ station in Ciudad Juarez when he decided to try and mimic the radio announcers for fun.
+Valdés's film career came as a complete surprise to everyone.
+He used to work as a sweeper for the XEJ station in Ciudad Juarez when he decided to try to mimic the radio announcers for fun.
 Unbeknownst to him, the actual announcer had left the microphone on.
 His quick wit and funny personality garnered him acclaim and he was quickly promoted to the main radio announcer himself.
 It was under these circumstances that legendary ventriloquist Paco Miller contacted him to act in films, and his career began.